shivannis/xandr-docs-public/xandr-docs/articles/monetize/audio-creatives.md

 - [Audio Creative Guidelines and Specifications](audio-creative-guidelines-and-specifications.md)
 - [Video Creatives](video-creatives.md)<a href="" class="xref"
-  title="You can host video creatives with Xandr or traffic them through third-party ad servers.
+  title="You can host video creatives with Microsoft Advertising or traffic them through third-party ad servers.
 Non-linear creatives, such as a non-video overlay creative that is served on top of the player, are not supported."></a>
 - [Native Creatives](native-creatives.md)
 - [Banner and HTML5 Creatives](banner-and-html5-creatives.md)
 - [Add Creatives in Bulk](add-creatives-in-bulk.md)